 Prior to starting a course or training program, be sure to review the SESP Educational Assistance Program policy for more information about what is and is not a qualifying course and reimbursable expense under the policy.

-- You can also download a PDF document of the complete listing.
-You don't need Chevron intranet access to download the complete listing.
+- Download a PDF: You can also download a PDF document of the complete listing.
+You don't need Chevron intranet access or a login to download the complete listing.

 timeline to participate

 - Qualifying coursework must start within two years after your termination of employment date from Chevron.